krysalead/RestShooter/README.md

 * Run POST and GET
 * Check global field for a scenario
 * Check specific field for a step
-* Support only JSON for now
+* Support only JSON and XML for now
 * Propagate the Session over the whole scenario

+By default Session is retrieved from the cookie with JSESSIONID key and store in the cookie as JSESSIONID (J2EE)

 How to use it
 =============